reubenmathew2/interactive-computer-graphics/README.md

 # interactive-computer-graphics

 Labwork done as part of the Interactive Computer Graphics course.
-Implemented in Visual Studio using openGL.
+Implemented in Visual Studio with openGL.